italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

       - [NSD].
 MUST be set according to the LoA required.
 For PID credential it MUST be set to ``high``.
       - `[OID.IDA.
 Section 5.1] <https://openid.net/specs/openid-connect-4-identity-assurance-1_0-13.html#section-5.1>`_
     * - **evidence**
       - [SD].
 JSON Array.
-Each element is the electronic evidence of the user identification during the PID issuing phase or, in case of (Q)EAA, it represents the evidence of the Authentic Sources that ensure the authenticity of the data conveyed by the (Q)EAA.
+Each element is the electronic evidence of the User identification during the PID issuance or, in the case of (Q)EAA, it represents the evidence of the Authentic Source that ensures the authenticity of the data conveyed by the (Q)EAA.
 It MUST contain at least the following claims:

             - **type**: MUST be set to ``electronic_record``
             - **record**: JSON object (see the table below)